 For example, in Figure 9 above, the segments between the 0 m and 25 m elevation are showing incremental movement in the positive direction.
 In Figure 13 below, the segments between the 1 m and 21 m elevation are also showing incremental movement in the positive direction.
 Both of these Figures show classic examples of rotation.

-Figure 13: Antirotation Diagnostics graphs - segments between the 1 m and 21 m elevations clearly show rotation
+Figure 13: Antirotation Diagnostics graphs - segments between the 1 m and 21 m from the bottom elevations clearly show rotation

 When reviewing the incrRotation perSegment graph, play close attention to the tilt of the segments in the TiltMagnitude perSegment graph.
 As the tilts of the segments approach vertical, as indicated by the dotted black limit line at 0.34 degrees, the software model for rotation becomes less accurate.
 In Figure 13 above, make note that the model shows no incremental rotation for segments that are at or beyond the 0.34 degree limit between the 22 m and 25 m elevations.